The Depths That Lie Beneath

 One day, Taylor kills himself.
 Seeking answers, Alice is drawn into the very thing that took his life: the haunted pond at the edge of town.

 But instead of dying, Alice emerges in a world full of water and magic.
-There her memories emerge to haunt her, and the skein of lies she had surrounded herself with begins to fray.
-Now she must break through the lies, come to grips with who she really is, and defeat the evil magician that threatens to destroy all of her existence.
+There her memories begin to haunt her, and the skein of lies she had surrounded herself with begins to fray.
+Now she must come to terms with her sexuality and the truth of her mother’s death, breaking through her lies to defeat her abusive magician father who intends to destroy the world.

 CONTENT WARNING!
 This excerpt depicts domestic violence against a teenager.